ebzzry/scripts/README.md

 Miscellany
 ----------

-The file `default.nix` is used with [Nix](https://nixos.org/nix) to spawn a shell containing programs and library dependencies conducive to Common Lisp development.
+The file `default.nix` is used with by the `shell` and `rshell` scripts to spawn a nix-shell containing programs and library dependencies conducive to Common Lisp development.

-To load it, change to this repository’s directory then run:
+To load it directly, change to this repository’s directory then run:

 ```
 $ nix-shell